1 March 2011

 About a year and a half ago I stood outside a restaurant on San Francisco's Castro Street with two long-time friends.
 They both had iPhones--the ultimate adult toy I have only recently come to appreciate--and were using an "app" (application... it's a little program you can download) called Grindr.
 More than one million gay men around the world have profiles on Grindr, which displays thumbnail photos of the guys who are near you.
 The iPhone uses GPS (Global Positioning Satellite) technology to determine somewhat precisely where you are on the planet.
 It's not 100% accurate, though.
 Recently I have identified a couple of guys who were "zero" feet away, resulting in a frantic and thorough search of my bed, which turned up nobody.
 A couple of times I have accidentally found guys 8,000+ miles away.
 Go figure.

 Grindr is mostly for guys three or four decades younger than I am.
-I have not seen profiles in Bangkok for anyone younger than me.
+I have not seen profiles in Bangkok for anyone older than me.
 I really stick out, which may or may not be such a bad thing.
 I'm not sure yet.

 Anyway, my friends were discussing other people who also happened to be waiting outside the same restaurant who had profiles on Grindr.
 "This guy's into B&D." "The guy sitting down over there says he likes lingerie."
 Boy, was I hooked.